 All the latest iPads are equipped with powerful stereo speakers, delivering an immersive audio experience that enhances your enjoyment of movies, videos, and music.

-You will also notice that the latest iPads still have volume buttons on the side, but the silent button is no longer there.
+You will also notice that the latest iPads still have volume buttons on the side(for iPad Mini at the top), but the silent button is no longer there.
 In order to turn the iPad silent, you need to do it through the control center or settings.

 In this guide, discover how to manage volume settings on your iPad, including adjusting, muting, and restoring sound.
 Learn troubleshooting tips for scenarios like iPad not playing sound or encountering static noise from the speakers, addressing various audio-related issues.

 How To Control Volume On iPad